Okeus/interactionRadius/README.md

 gaussianOverlap3D_v9c_batch.sh : Bash script for submitting single job from the job array.
 Allows the the number of cpus and amount of memory for each job to be pre-allocated.
 Otherwise, the job will  probably fail due to memory errors.

 gaussianOverlap3D_v9c_batch.m : Main matlab script.
 This simulates the interaction radii matrices.
-Adjust matric size with increasing or decreasing 'sfact' variable.  sfact=1 is 256x256x256 matrix.  sfact=4 is 1024x102x1024 matrix, etc. Randomly places spheres in the matrix with a convolution kernel, then summates the matrices.
+Adjust matrix size with increasing or decreasing 'sfact' variable.  sfact=1 is 256x256x256 matrix.  sfact=4 is 1024x102x1024 matrix, etc. Randomly places spheres in the matrix with a convolution kernel, then summates the matrices.

 %Load Matlab module
 1. module load matlab